JoshTQ/Casper/README.md

 # Why so slow?

 Casper is a library I was developing to speed up my work when freelancing for various Networks.
 I'm currently in employment, and would not be allowed to use it.
-However, I will mainly be working on Casper for my Portfolio, and I'm excited to announce that Casper has an aimed release date of <b>March 2019</b>.
+However, I will mainly be working on Casper for my Portfolio, and I'm excited to announce that Casper has an aimed release date of <b>June 2019</b>.
 This is mainly due to various exams I have on due to school, and the fact that this is carried out in my spare time.

 # Planned Additions?